Selling managed services has changed quite a bit in recent years.

 Many print publications have either gone away completely or are a fraction of what they once were.

 With direct mail, think about the last time you made a major purchase that was influenced by something you first learned about by getting a piece of mail in your mailbox.
-And your entire buyer’s journey, your entire research process, was comprised of what you learned about from what you got in the mail.
+And your entire buyer’s journey, your entire research process, comprised of what you learned about from what you got in the mail.

 Meet the Four Disruptors of Selling Managed Services the Old-School Way